 ‘South Philly Cheesesteaks’

-Both have become Philly icons when it comes to Philly Cheesesteaks, mostly because they both have been around for a long time, creating a rivalry, and have produced good cheesesteaks for over 4+ decades.
-It’s like going to Hollywood, California, you want to see the Hollywood sign or the “Walk of Fame” on Hollywood Boulevard.
-When visiting Philadelphia, this is a stop for many, especially since they are right across the street from each other and not far from the stadiums in South Philly.
+Both have become Philly icons when it comes to Philly Cheesesteaks, mostly because they have been around for a long time, creating a rivalry, and have produced good cheesesteaks for over four decades.
+It’s like going to Hollywood, California: You want to see the Hollywood sign or the “Walk of Fame“ on Hollywood Boulevard.
+When visiting Philadelphia, this is a stop for many, especially since they are right across the Street from each other and not far from the stadiums in South Philly.

 The History of Geno’s Steaks

-Geno’s Steaks was founded by Joey Vento in 1966, who just passed away on August 23, 2011. <R.I.P.
-Joey Vento> Joey got into the cheesesteak business through his father, who opened Jim’s Steaks in the early 1940’s.
-This after Pat’s King of Steaks claiming that they originally created the Philly Cheesesteak in 1933.
+Joey Vento founded Geno’s Steaks in 1966, who passed away on August 23, 2011. <R.I.P.
+Joey Vento> Joey got into the cheesesteak business through his father, who opened Jim’s Steaks in the early 1940s.
+This was after Pat’s King of Steaks claimed they had created the Philly Cheesesteak in 1933.

 At first, it made sense to Joey Vento to name his store Joe’s Steak Place, but there was already one in business.
-Joey noticed a broken door in the back of his store on which a neighborhood boy by the name of “GINO” had painted his name.
+Joey noticed a broken door in the back of his store where a neighborhood boy named “GINO” had painted his name.
 He liked the name, but had to improvise because he noticed that there was a regional fast food chain named Gino’s and he didn’t want any confusion.
 In 1971, when his son was born, Vento named him Geno, and he now works in the family business.

 Geno’s Steaks Atmosphere & Experience

 As we know, many people have different tastes and preferences regarding Philly Cheesesteaks.
-One could say that many of the cheesesteak establishments are very good or excellent, but is it easy to name the best?
+Many cheesesteak establishments are very good or excellent, but is it easy to name the best?

-The difference between Geno’s Steaks, verse Pat’s King of Steaks and other cheesesteak joints is that Geno’s doesn’t chop their steak up, it’s layed in strips.
-The ingredients are very simple, thinly sliced rib-eye steak, melted cheese, oven-fresh baked bread and delicately grilled onions.
-Geno’s also serves pizza steaks and roast pork sandwiches.
+The difference between Geno’s Steaks and Pat’s King of Steaks and other cheesesteak joints is that Geno’s doesn’t chop its steak up; it’s played in strips.
+The ingredients are very simple: thinly sliced rib-eye steak, melted cheese, oven-fresh baked bread, and delicately grilled onions.
+Geno’s also serves pizza, steaks, and roast pork sandwiches.

-When approaching Geno’s Steaks or Pat’s Kings of Steaks, you will generally see a line.
-Geno’s Steaks has a sign on how to order and wants you to be prepared because the service is fast and they want to keep line moving.
+You will generally see a line when approaching Geno’s Steaks or Pat’s Kings of Steaks.
+Geno’s Steaks has a sign on ordering and wants you to be prepared because the service is fast and they want to keep the line moving.
 Because of this, some have said that Geno’s employees can come across rude.
 Just be prepared on how to order.

-For example, when ordering a cheesesteak, let the cashier know what type of cheese you want (Provolone, American, or Cheese Whiz), and whether or not you want fried onions.
+For example, when ordering a cheesesteak, tell the cashier what type of cheese you want (Provolone, American, or Cheese Whiz) and whether or not you want fried onions.

-Many locals have this down to a science, that one would say “one wiz with”.
+Many locals have this down to a science: One would say “one wiz with.”
 This would mean that you would like one cheesesteak with Cheeze Wiz as your choice of cheese and with fried onions.
 Sounds easy?
-What would this mean then.
+What would this mean then?
 “One Provolone without.”
-Times up….
+Times up.
 This would get you a single cheesesteak with provolone cheese and without fried onions.

 Location